The definite article in Romanian is

 For a masculine noun, the definite

-and it is added at the end of the word.
-The article is preceded by
+article is "i", which is added to the end of the word and is preceded by

 the plural ending.